After G-7, Biden says he's reestablishing US credibility | Politics

 “We're totally on the same page,” British Prime Minister Boris Johnson said of Biden.

-At the summit, Biden met France's Emmanuel Macron for the first time, and the two acted like old friends.
+The summit marked some of Biden's first face-to-face meetings with global leaders since taking office in January amid the COVID-19 pandemic, including France's Emmanuel Macron, with whom he was meeting for the first time.

+The 43-year-old Macron, who came into office in May 2017, months after Biden's two terms as the U.S. vice president ended, appeared to have quick chemistry with the 78-year-old American.
+The two draped their arms around each other and chatted animatedly when they walked together after the leaders' photo at the beginning of Friday's summit.

-Macron did not utter Donald Trump's name but offered an unambiguous shot at the former president.
-Macron noted his relief that with Biden, he was now working with an American president “willing to cooperate.”
+In remarks to reporters, Macron did not utter Trump's name but offered an unambiguous shot at the former president.
+Macron noted his his relief that with Biden, he was now working with an American president “willing to cooperate.”
 “What you demonstrate is leadership is partnership,” Macron said of Biden.

-Most European allies had been disenchanted with Trump's grumbling of “global freeloaders” and espousing an “America First” policy, so Biden had the challenge of convincing a skeptical audience that the last U.S. administration was not a harbinger of a more insular country.
+During Trump's term, Macron tried to find common ground but often bristled at Trump's nativist rhetoric.

+Macron, who has worked to portray France as a more prominent power in recent years, also used the rise of Trumpism to make the case for greater global European leadership.

 The president was then scheduled to fly Brussels for meetings with NATO and European Union leaders before a summit with Russian President Vladimir Putin on Wednesday in Geneva.